swanframe/financial-insight-generator/README.md

   * Graceful fallbacks when LLM or vector store configuration is missing or invalid.
   * Clear, user-friendly notes when LLM features are disabled.

-In short, this is a **complete RAG-style AI engineering project**:

-* Realistic financial analytics.
-* Optional LLM narrative layer.
-* Vector-based retrieval over actual transactions.
-* Tested, debuggable, and runnable on a modest local machine.

 ---

 ## Future Enhancements

-The core system is already end-to-end and usable.
-Some **optional extensions** that could be added later:
+Some potential extensions on top of the existing architecture:

-* **Documentation & diagrams**
+* **Docs & diagrams**

-  * Add a `docs/` folder with:
+  * Add a `docs/` folder with architecture diagrams and design notes.

-    * A short architecture diagram.
-    * Example prompts and answers.
-    * A “design decisions” write-up.

 * **“Show evidence” in chat**

-  * Add a CLI command to display the last RAG block, e.g.:
+  * Add a command to display the last RAG block (e.g. `/evidence`).

-    * `evidence` → prints `context["last_rag_summary"]`.

 * **Web API wrapper**

-  * Wrap FIG in a small FastAPI or Flask service exposing:
+  * Wrap FIG in a small FastAPI or Flask service exposing metrics, reports, chat, and search.

-    * `/metrics`
-    * `/report`
-    * `/chat`
-    * `/search`

 * **Simple UI**

-  * Attach a minimal React or Streamlit dashboard:

-    * KPI cards + charts.
-    * LLM + RAG answers.
-    * Inspectable evidence list.

-These are natural next steps on top of the existing architecture; they don’t require rewriting the core, just building on what’s already there.
+  * Attach a small dashboard (Streamlit, React) on top of the existing CLI + RAG backend.

 ---